 There are four colleges within the school and, as a result, students are encouraged to foster a competitive spirit.
-Indeed, this ethos is reflected throughout the campus as a whole, particularly in the notable success of the university’s lacrosse teams.
+Indeed, this ethos is reflected throughout the campus, particularly in the notable success of the university’s lacrosse teams.

-As an indication of the school’s standing, it is also often regularly referenced in popular culture; some of the fictional doctors to have ‘attended’ Johns Hopkins include Perry Cox (Scrubs), Gregory House (House), Julius Hibbert (The Simpsons), Preston Burke (Grey’s Anatomy) and Hannibal Lecter (The Silence of the Lambs).
+As an indication of the school’s standing, it is also often regularly referenced in popular culture; some of the fictional doctors to have ‘attended’ the University include Perry Cox (Scrubs), Gregory House (House), Julius Hibbert (The Simpsons), Preston Burke (Grey’s Anatomy) and Hannibal Lecter (The Silence of the Lambs).

-Notable (real-life) alumni include: Dorothy Andersen (identifier of cystic fibrosis), Fuller Albright (noted endocrinologist) and William Halstead (inventor of the residency training system and often referred to as the ‘father of modern surgery’).
+Notable (real-life) alumni include identifier of cystic fibrosis Dr Dorothy Andersen, noted endocrinologist Dr Fuller Albright, as well as Dr William Halstead, the inventor of the residency training system and the ‘father of modern surgery’).